vhscom/after-dark/README.md

 Online Help | Learn to use the theme with convenient help from within your site.
 Module System | Add functionality with prebuilt modules designed to compliment your site.
 Section Menu | Display an accessible site-wide navigation with links to content sections.
-Display Variants | Customize look-and-feel with one of six included display variations.
+Display Variants | Customize look-and-feel with one of eight included display variations.
-Custom Styles | Add to, override or disable theme styles for complete design control.
+Custom Styles | Add to, adjust or disable theme styles for complete design control.
 Trim Color | Define how user agents should display the border around your site.
 SVG Favicon | Help push browser standards forward by decorating your site with an SVG favicon.
 Fuzzy Search | Find and share indexable content anywhere on your site.
 No registration required.